I need a dog. What do I do?

 The cost for DWW to breed, raise, train, place and provide follow-up care is approximately $40,000 per dog.
 The cost to our clients is $1.00 for a finished dog.
-As we do not receive any sustainable government funding, we rely solely on donations from our community and corporate partners, as well as dog sponsorships.
+As we do not receive any sustainable government funding, we rely solely on donations from our community and corporate partners.

 We breed yellow or black Labrador Retrievers.
 We have found this breed is an ideal size and temperament and has a willingness to work making them ideal Assistance Dogs.
 They are robust in health and have the ability to form deep bonds with their human partners.

 Where do you get your dogs?

 We use our own in-house breeding program.
 We also partner with an international breeding network which helps to keep our bloodlines pure.

 We do not use any dogs from outside our program; only the dogs we breed.

 I have a really good dog I can’t keep.
 Can you use my dog in your program?